PLEASE DONATE BELOW TO THIS GREAT CAUSE

 Please feel free to use my above indicated address if you want a QSL direct, SAE & current IRC are appreciated.
 Correct SWL reports welcomed.

-THE LONDON HELICOPTER EMERGENCY MEDICAL SERVICE LAA
+HELICOPTER EMERGENCY MEDICAL SERVICE LAA

 (London's Air Ambulance) operates an MD902 Explorer twin engined helicopter, which replaced an SA 365N Dauphin in October 2000.
 The original Dauphin, registration G-HEMS, completed some 37,500 take offs and landings, becoming a well know site around London, during its 12 years of operation.
 The MD902 Explorer, with its distinctive Virgin Logo and red paint scheme is based on the rooftop helipad on The Royal London Hospital during the hours of operation and is ready to respond within minutes to any accident or incident within the operational area, taking the Hospital to the Patient, with a crew of 2 pilots, a Doctor and Paramedic.
 MD902 Facts: Reg: G-EHMS Hull No: 68 Max All Up Weight: 6250 lbs Engines: 2 Pratt and Whitney 206e Top Speed: 140 kts Certified: Single Pilot IFR Mission Ready Endurance: 1 hour from the helipad.(130 miles)